-- a. ensure that the boat does not, for five days at any point within 5 nautical miles of the location of the haul, use that same fishing method to fish; and - b. notify AFMA in writing about the move on obligation within 24 hours after the incident.

-Note: For a trawl the path is defined from the point at which the fishing gear was first deployed from the boat to the point at which the fishing gear was retrieved by the boat.
+- a. ensure that the boat does not, for five days at any point within 5 nautical miles of the location of the haul, use that same fishing method to fish; and - b. notify AFMA via email at AntarcticReporting@afma.gov.au about the move on obligation within 24 hours after the incident. - Note: For a trawl the path is defined from the point at which the fishing gear was first deployed from the boat to the point at which the fishing gear was retrieved by the boat.
 For a longline the path is defined from the point at which the first anchor of a set was deployed to the point at which the last anchor of that set was deployed.
 For a longline, a haul refers to a single longline regardless of how contiguous sections of gear are connected